Aerospacerr/Recommender-Systems-by-Neural-Network/README.md

 * Secondly, we created a neural network with Tensorflow.
 * We added activation function as relu and sigmoid.
 Concat user and movie items.
 * Added dense and dropout layers.
 * Lastly, we normalize out target values and run neural network again for normalized target values.
+We get the biggest impact with normalization.
 * Tried fine tune hyper-parameters trial by error.
 (For example: Embedded size taken as 50 from Jeremy Howard's fast.ai lessons)

 ## Dataset info